-In this multidimensional workshop, participants are invited to annotate photographs of subjects in an archive, responding to the prompt “What do you see?” through the web-based platform Archive Reindex Archive (ARA) (2022–2024).
+In this multidimensional performance workshop, participants are invited to annotate photographs of subjects in an archive, responding to the prompt “What do you see?” through the web-based platform Archive Reindex Archive (ARA) (2022–2024).
 ARA is only accessible to participants of Memex Room, a workshop series where annotations are collected in real time.
 By becoming active annotators, participants crash, merge, and congregate language within/around images.
 This is the second iteration of Memex Room.
-Past participants can also annotate from afar during the course of the workshop.
+Past participants can also annotate from afar during the course of the performance workshop.

 Created by the artists, ARA presents photographs from post-WWII (1945–1955) issues of National Geographic Magazine on an interactive world map.
 Images are further obscured by dark fungus-like layers—these form inversed saliency maps of machine vision, which deliberately omit “common objects” on which the AI is trained.
 ARA unearths archived remnants of the aftermath of WWII—“expeditious” human movements of colonization and imperialization, as well as the global disparities between raw materials, human resources, and capital.

 These contemporary annotations strive to correct, question, and confront the uncomfortable gazes and the given semiotic relationships in the archive to bring a collective means of slow, gentle recuperation to those subject to alterity.
+The performance workshop will be accompanied by a live prosodic sonic performance comprising “artificial” voices who utter a hypo-text assembled from the archive and collected annotations.

 Additional credits: